dferris93/gows/README.md

 ## Notes

-* I have not tested TLS with an intermediary certificate chain at all.
+* I have not tested TLS with an intermediary certificate chain at all, although it should work the same way it works with nginx where you have to order your ca certificates properly for the server CA cert.
 * TLS is locked to a minimum of version 1.2.
 I really don't recommend changing this.
 * gows will not follow symlinks outside of the directory tree.
 * gows can be set to not follow hard links either.